adamsoliev/bearblog/intro-sql/blogpost.md

 #### Subquery expressions
 * `EXISTS` checks whether the argument subquery returns any rows (ignoring the contents of those rows).
 It returns true if the result set has at least one row.
 * `IN`/`NOT IN` evaluate the expression and compare it to each row of the subquery result.
-It returns true/false, respectively, if at least one equal subquery row is found.
+It returns true/false, respectively, if at least one equal subquery row is found.  <br><br>

-If the expression consists of multiple columns, the subquery must return exactly as many columns.
+If the expression consists of multiple columns, the subquery must return exactly as many columns.  <br><br>

-Be careful about `NOT IN` with `NULL` because if the subquery result contains `NULL`, `NOT IN` evaluates to UNKNOWN (so effectively false for filtering).
+Be careful about `NOT IN` with `NULL` because if the subquery result contains `NULL`, `NOT IN` evaluates to UNKNOWN (so effectively false for filtering).<br><br>
 * `ANY/SOME` allow using other comparison operators beyond `=` – such as `<>`, `>`, `<`, `>=`, `<=`.
 Recall that `IN` implicitly performs an `=` comparison.
 * `ALL` is the opposite of `ANY`: the condition must hold true for every value returned by the subquery.